Religion and the Bible

 “Once Constantine recognized the church he had to decide what kind of church it was.
 Recognition led to intervention.”

-—Robert M. Grant
+—Robert M. Grant, Augustus to

 “Among historians of the Christianization of the Roman empire, certain generalizations have not died easily.
 Foremost is the assertion that by the fourth century paganism was morally, spiritually, and intellectually bankrupt.”